What Does the Bible Say About Being Silent About Evil?

 The apostles continued this tradition, teaching believers to stand firm in their faith and to resist evil.
 The epistles are replete with exhortations to live righteously and to oppose sinful behaviors in oneself and in the community.

-See also What Does the Bible Say About Bearing Fruit?
+See also What Does the Bible Say About Magic?

 Moreover, the Bible doesn’t just call for speaking against evil; it also advocates for acting against it.
 This includes helping those who are victims of injustice, defending the weak, and seeking to right wrongs.
 It’s about embodying the justice and love of God in a broken world.